babylonchain/babylon/x/zoneconcierge/README.md

 ```

 Upon `AfterRawCheckpointFinalized` is triggered, the Zone Concierge module will
-send an IBC packet including a `BTCTimestamp` to each PoS blockchain doing phase
+send an IBC packet including a `BTCTimestamp` to each PoS blockchain doing
+[phase 2
+integration](#interaction-with-pos-blockchains-under-phase-2-integration) with
-2/3 integration with Babylon.
+Babylon.
 The logic is defined at
 [x/zoneconcierge/keeper/hooks.go](./keeper/hooks.go) and works as follows.

 1. Find all open IBC channels with Babylon's Zone Concierge module.
 The
    counterparty at each IBC channel is a PoS blockchain.
 2. Get all BTC headers to be sent in BTC timestamps.
 Specifically,
-   1. Find the segment of BTC headers sent upon last time
+   1. Find the segment of BTC headers sent upon the last time
       `AfterRawCheckpointFinalized` is triggered.
    2. If all BTC headers in the segment are no longer canonical, the BTC headers
-      to be sent will be the last `w+1` ones in the BTC light client, where
+      to be sent will be the last `w+1` ones in the BTC light client, where `w`
-      where `w` is the `checkpoint_finalization_timeout`
+      is the `checkpoint_finalization_timeout`
       [parameter](../../proto/babylon/btccheckpoint/v1/params.proto) in the
       [BTCCheckpoint](../btccheckpoint/) module.
    3. Otherwise, the BTC headers to be sent will be from the latest header that